yashbrahmbhatt/LazyFramework/README.md

 <hr />

 # Contributing
-If you feel confident enough, feel free to fork and create a pull request for any changes or additions you would like to make!
+Feel free to fork and create a pull request for any changes or additions you would like to make!
+I will eventually get around to reviewing it, I promise :smile:

-If you just have an idea, please create an 'Issue' here on GitHub and we can figure out the timeline for implementation.
+If you just have an idea, please create an 'Issue' here on GitHub and we can figure it out.